-Here are some additional guidelines for streamlining the pool building process that can both save you money and have you swimming sooner!
+Here are some additional information and tips for streamlining the pool building process that could both save you money and have you swimming sooner!

 - Tip: Do your research!
 Follow your gut on who to work with.
 It’s worth taking your time with this first major decision.
 If you do not feel right about a contractor, it will only cost you time and money to re-start the whole process with another designer.

 Phase 2: Determine how you are going to pay for the project.
 Options include cash payments, financing, and including in your first mortgage, among others.

 - Tip: there is no need to wait until you have a design and price.
 Get your financial arrangements started early and you can have the financing in place by the time the design is complete and you have agreed on the final costs.

 Phase 3: Convert the design and paperwork into a construction plan, secure permits from the city, layout the pool on the ground and establish correct elevations.

 - Tip: If you have worked with one designer and spent the amount of time necessary to create a plan, you will have little need for changes.
 Again, trust your gut.
 If you have the right designer he or she has listened, is experienced, and “gets” you.
 They will also react quickly to your requests.